TotalMiner/totalminer.github.io/lua/functions/other.md

 ### [is_item_type](other/is_item_type)*

-> Checks if an item has the specified item type.
+> Gets the specified item type.

 ### [is_item_subtype](other/is_item_subtype)*

-> Checks if an item has the specified item subtype.
+> Gets the specified item subtype.

 ### [is_item_class](other/is_item_class)*

-> Checks if an item has the specified item class.
+> Gets the the specified item class.

 ### [cave_in](other/cave_in)*